Semtexcz/python-modeling-reality/README.md

 ## 🚀 What is this repository?

-This repository is part of a broader idea:
+This repository explores a simple but powerful idea:

 > **Python is not just for web apps.
 Python can model reality.**

-It contains a collection of computational experiments that connect:
+It contains a growing collection of computational experiments that connect:

 * intuition
 * mathematics